reedy/ESP32-RevK/revk-settings-dev.md

 ## Settings definitions

 The settings definitions file consist of a line per setting, but can also have blank lines and lines starting `//` as a comment.
+The comment is shown on the web settings page.

 It can also include any lines starting with `#`.
 This is to allow `#ifdef CONFIG_`...
 Such lines are included in the output files in the appropriate place to allow conditional settings.
 This can also be used for `#define` which are then referenced in settings